andrasq/node-quickq/Readme.md

 ### q.concurrency

 The currently configured concurrency.
-Setting this value lower will immediately lower the concurrency.
-Raising this value takes effect on the next call to `resume`.
+Changing this value sets a new concurrency, but `resume()` with an argument is preferred.
+A lowering value will immediately lower the concurrency.
+A higher value takes effect on the next call to `resume`.

 Related Work